rsrini7/Smart-Support-Buddy/README.md

 - MSG file parsing with metadata and attachment extraction
 - Jira integration with bi-directional linking
 - Confluence integration: ingest and search Confluence pages
-- StackOverflow integration: ingest and search StackOverflow Q&A
+- **StackOverflow integration: ingest, index, and search StackOverflow Q&A**
 - Semantic search using sentence transformers
 - Bulk ingestion of MSG files, Confluence pages, and StackOverflow Q&A
 - Vector search with configurable similarity threshold (0-1 range, default 0.2)